szgaljic/f6/content/docs/foundations/features.md

 ## Why This Matters

-At the forefront of a solution are the visible business capabilities that directly deliver value for stakeholders.
-Supporting these are the enabling capabilities: the refined inner workflows often related to [**Dependency**](/docs/foundations/dependency), [**Resiliency**](/docs/foundations/resiliency), and [**Security**](/docs/foundations/security) that make those business capabilities possible.
+At the forefront of a solution are the visible business features that directly deliver value for stakeholders.
+Supporting these are the enabling capabilities: the refined inner workflows often related to [**Dependencies**](/docs/foundations/dependencies), [**Optimizations**](/docs/foundations/optimizations), or [**Security**](/docs/foundations/security) that make those business features possible.
 Beneath it all lies the foundational layer—[**the base foundation**](/docs/foundations/capability/#the-base-foundation) underpinning the entire solution.

-The **Capability** foundation asks the main question: “What should the solution do?”
-It provides a structured approach to answering this question through **Capability Mapping** and offers a means for traceability.
+The **Feature** foundation asks the main question: “What should the solution do?”
+It provides a structured approach to answering this question through [**Feature Mapping**](/docs/foundations/features/#feature-mapping) and offers a means for traceability.

 By explicitly connecting visible business goals to their enabling and foundational layers, it highlights the interconnectedness of the solution—from the high-level objectives down to the unseen but critical underpinnings.